-- Has complied with all the curricular, legal, and financial requirements of the University - Attends, in person, the commencement ceremony - The student will participate in commencement ceremony, if requirements will be met before the end of the calendar year - Has met requirements for graduation that include passage of COMLEX-USA Level 1 and 2CE - Is at least 21 years of age - Has demonstrated the ethical, personal, and professional qualities deemed necessary for the successful, continued study and practice of osteopathic medicine - Can meet the minimum technical standards - Has demonstrated suitability for the practice of medicine as evidenced by the assumption of responsibility for patient care and integrity in the conduct of clinical activities
+- Has complied with all the curricular, legal, and financial requirements of the University - Attends, in person, the commencement ceremony - Has met requirements for graduation that include passage of COMLEX-USA Level1 and 2CE - Is at least 21 years of age - Has demonstrated the ethical, personal, and professional qualities deemed necessary for the successful, continued study and practice of osteopathic medicine - Can meet the minimum technical standards - Has demonstrated suitability for the practice of medicine as evidenced by the assumption of responsibility for patient care and integrity in the conduct of clinical activities - Has obtained approval from the Student Progress Committee, faculty, dean, president, and Board of Trustees of PNWU

-- Has obtained approval from the Student Progress Committee, faculty, dean, president, and Board of Trustees of PNWU - Is free from any outstanding medical debts to the University's affiliated hospitals or clinics - Has attended and completed required exit sessions as determined by PNWU i.e. loan counseling, etc.
+- Is free from any outstanding medical debts to the University's affiliated hospitals or clinics - Has attended and completed required exit sessions as determined by PNWU i.e. loan counseling, etc.